webgme/webgme/docs/getting_started/terminology.rst

 Terminology
 ======================
 This is a list of webgme-terminology that will be used throughout the tutorial.
-It's recommended to at least skim through this list at this stage, but the main purpose is to be able to use it a reference-manual.
+It's recommended to at least skim through the list at this stage, but you can always return to it later.

 Project